alien45/cv/README.md

 - Ran a small GPU-based home crypto mining operation during the early Ethereum days  <!-- PDF-IGNORE-START -->
 - Authored a how-to guide and interactive bash script to setup Halo Platform masternode using VPS

 PS: bot name was changed to 'Crypto Price Checker' after shutdown of Halo Platform.
-The bot is currently off-live.
+The bot is currently off-line.

 <a
   class="inline-block width-33p gallery-image-bg overlay-icon link"